Ystrad Mynach: Sport

+Established in 1974, Ystrad Mynach Netball Club caters to members from age 7 and up – running teams in both the junior and senior leagues.

+An affiliated member of Wales Netball, it has five competitive teams in the South East Wales Netball Association (SEWNA) League, along with Under 10s, 12s, and 14s in the junior league.

 Penallta Rugby Football Club

 Penallta RFC is a rugby union club is based in Ystrad Mynach.
 The Rugby Club was inaugurated by a group of miners from Penallta colliery in 1952.

 It is an affiliated member of the Welsh Rugby Union and plays in the Welsh National League.

 Since 2000, Penallta RFC has been one of the most successful rugby clubs in Wales, winning numerous titles at all levels.
-Penallta won the Worthington Welsh District's Cup at the Millennium Stadium in 2001, the Swalec Plate at the Millennium Stadium in 2012 and the National Plate at the Principality Stadium in 2017.
-They finished runner's up in the Plate competition in 2016, meaning the village club played in a youth or senior final at the National Stadium a remarkable five times in six seasons.
+Penallta won the Worthington Welsh District's Cup at the Millennium Stadium in 2001, the Swalec Plate at the Millennium Stadium in 2012 and the National Plate at the Principality Stadium both in 2017 and 2022.

-Amid a string of league titles, including winning Division 1 East in 2015, Penallta has won two Silver Ball titles, in 2005 and 2015.
-Penallta Youth has also been extraordinarily successful.
-The youth team played at the Millennium Stadium in 2014 and 2015, winning the coveted Welsh Youth Cup and then finishing runners-up a year later.
-In 2014 the Penallta Youth side, led by Scarlets player Jack Condy, won all eight competitions they entered, winning every single game.

 UCY - Union Cycliste Ystrad Mynach

 UCY - Union Cycliste Ystrad Mynach was founded in May 2013 by Arwel James and Gethin Smallwood.
 The club caters for male and female cyclists from teenage upwards.
 As of October 2020, the club has around 100 members.

-Weekly club runs range from 30 to 80 miles.
-Weekly rides include the Sunday club run, commencing at 9 am, Saturday, 9 am for the popular leisurely "Breakfast Club" ride, and during the Summer months, the club hosts evening rides (mainly Tuesday & Thursday).
-All club rides leave from the Centre For Sporting Excellence.

 It is a social cycling club which focuses on local sportives and charity cycling events.

 The club has affiliation to Welsh Cycling and British Cycling and regularly receives Sports Wales funding for training equipment and venue hire to encourage off season fitness.
 Qualified coaches support development and rider safety.